-Bisquick speeds things up like you wouldn’t believe and leaves these tenders crisp, buttery, and impossible to resist.
+Bisquick speeds things up like you wouldn’t believe, leaving these tenders crisp, buttery, and impossible to resist.

 As good as those Bisquick tenders are, they have more of a battered texture once baked.

-So, if you like an audible crunch, you’ll have to try this fantastic panko and cornflake recipe.
+So, if you like an audible crunch, you have to try this fantastic panko and cornflake recipe.

-Panko bread crumbs tend to be a little bigger, which allows for more surface to turn golden.
+Panko bread crumbs are a little bigger, allowing more surface to turn golden.

 This recipe had me at ‘bacon,’ but that jalapeńo sauce tipped it over the edge.
 So how could I not make it immediately?

-It’s full of bacon, onion, and real peppers, along with a healthy glug of cream, that sauce is so yummy, you’ll want it on everything.
+Full of bacon, onion, and peppers, along with a healthy glug of cream, that sauce is so yummy, you’ll want it on everything.